 Previous to founding Terrain Work Theodore worked in several leading international design practices.
 He was most recently a Principal at Balmori Associates in New York City where he led the design of projects like a winning proposal for MoMA PS1’s Rockaway Call for Ideas in Queens, New York, mixed-used large scale urban projects in Bogota, Colombia, and Sao Paulo, Brazil, and an award-winning master plan for the University of Iowa Art Campus.
 Prior to this Theodore was a Senior Associate at EDAW/AECOM where he led the design of projects like the Arcapita Headquarters in Manama, Bahrain and the Umstead Hotel, in Cary, North Carolina and a designer at Richard Haag Associates in Seattle, Washington.

-Haemee Han is a Senior Designer at Terrain Work where she is currently serving as the project leader for The Hudson Commons at 441 9th Avenue in New York City, a new master plan for the Wheels O’ Time Museum in Peoria, Illinois, and several residential gardens.
+Haemee Han is an Associate at Terrain Work where she is currently serving as the project leader for The Hudson Commons at 441 9th Avenue in New York City, a new master plan for the Wheels O’ Time Museum in Peoria, Illinois, and several residential gardens.
 Haemee holds a Master of Landscape Architecture from the Harvard University Graduate School of Design and a Bachelor of Landscape Architecture from the University of Illinois, Urbana-Champaign.

 Prior to joining Terrain Work, Haemee was a senior designer at Hargreaves Associates in New York City, where she served as project lead for the Juilliard School in Tianjin, China, in collaboration with Diller Scofidio + Renfro.
 She has also worked at James Corner Field Operations for several years, collaborating on internationally known projects, such as the Dachong Redevelopment in China, Earls Court Development in London and Chicago's Navy Pier.
 Prior to this, Haemee was a design associate at Mikyoung Kim Design where she completed designs that ranged in scale from public installations to commercial plazas.